Error fares: What are they and how to find them?

 (Photo by andibreit on Pixabay)

 Everyone makes mistakes.
 Even airlines.
-That’s why, if you’re lucky, you can come upon an amazing error fare flight.
+So if you’re lucky, you can come upon an amazing error fare flight.

 In this article, we will discuss what error fares are, how to find them and whether to book them.

 We always aim to provide useful information to our clients.
 SkyRefund is a leader in protecting passenger rights.

 Have you had any problems with your flights in the last 3 years, such as a delay or cancellation?
 You could be eligible for compensation - check your flight now!

 We help you get compensation for delayed and cancelled flights in the last 3 years.

 Check your flight now.
 Get up to € 600 per passenger.

 - Human error - for example, when the person typing the price accidentally leaves out the last zero;

 - Technology issues - the airline’s IT system might leave the fuel surcharges or other fees out;